This The Subtle Art Of Not Giving A F*ck summary looks at a book by a writer who is a little unconventional but interesting nonetheless.

 Dave’s whole life had been built around the desire to be better than his ex-bandmates.
 Despite the success that Megadeth had, which had it happened to anyone else they would have been content with, he couldn’t help but feel like he was a failure.

-This was because he was valuing his ability to better than Metallica, more than he valued being a success.
+This was because he was valuing his ability to be better than Metallica, more than he valued being a success.

 We are limited in what we can control in life.
 If we choose to pride ourselves on things that are outside of our control we will be unhappy.
-Values you don’t control will end up causing to suffer, often unnecessarily at times.
+Values you don’t control will end up causing you to suffer, often unnecessarily at times.